oracle-livelabs/apex/ai-vision-lab/5-improve-ux/5-improve-ux.md

 - Implement the crop image feature while adding a new post
 - Add a 'Share' button to share the post using other apps
 - Enable Push Notifications
-- Add Shortcuts to the pwa app
+- Add Shortcuts to the PWA app
-- Include screenshots to be displayed while installing the pwa app
+- Include screenshots to be displayed while installing the PWA app

 ## Task 1: Add the Image Upload item